 Definitely, index-linked contracts have advantages, below we list the most important ones:

-Typically, index-based contracts are annual contracts.
+- Less work.
+Typically, index-linked contracts are annual contracts, valid for one year.
 Only one negotiation per year needs to take place and only one contract needs to be drafted and signed.
 This significantly reduces the workload.
 As one purchasing manager in a steel mill told Metalshub “We are a team of three, buying 25 products worth €400-500 million.
-Without index-based contracts, it simply wouldn’t work.”
+Without index-linked contracts, it simply wouldn’t work.

-With signed index-based contracts from well-known counterparties, purchasing managers feel secure that they will receive the material.
-At the same time, sales managers feel safe that they will be able to sell the material.
+- Security of supply.
+With signed index-linked contracts from well-known counterparties, purchasing managers feel secure that they will receive the material.
+At the same time, sales managers feel secure that they will be able to sell the material.
 They have a contractual guarantee of the volume.
 However, there are limits to this security.
-Most index-based contracts contain a force majeure clause.
+Most index-linked contracts contain a force majeure clause.
 With this clause, the supplier can suspend shipments due to events out of his own control (strikes, accidents, natural disasters, etc.).
 Moreover, history has taught us that when the market goes into crisis mode, many buyers default on the volume agreed in annual contracts or open the contracts up for renegotiation.

 Benefits of spot purchases